 Finding a qualified massage therapist

 Most states also have licensing programs for massage therapists.
-Additional information can be obtained from your state licensing board and from the Touch Research Institute.
+Additional information may be obtained from your state licensing board and from the following organizations.